Archibald Montgomerie, 13th Earl of Eglinton: The Eglinton Tournament

 In 1839, Lord Eglinton's name became more widely known in connection with the Eglinton Tournament.
 This took place at Eglinton castle and is said to have cost him £30,000 or £40,000.
-Contemporary ridicule is better remembered today than it successes.
+Contemporary ridicule is better remembered today than its successes.

 It was partly spoiled by the unfavourable weather, the rain falling in torrents, but it was a real tournament, participants having attended regular training during the course of the year prior and lances being broken in the orthodox way.
 Prince Louis Napoleon (Napoleon III) and Lady Seymour, a granddaughter of Richard Brinsley Sheridan and the wife of Lord Seymour, afterwards 12th Duke of Somerset, took part.

 A list of the challengers with an account of the jousts and the mêlée will be found in the volume on the tournament written by the Reverend John Richardson, with drawings by James Henry Nixon (1843).
 It was also described in Disraeli's Endymion.

-Family
+Personal life

 Lord Eglinton married, firstly, on 17 February 1841, Theresa Howe Cockerell, née Newcomen, widow of Captain Richard Howe Cockerell RN (1798–1839, buried Park St, Calcutta).
 Mrs Cockerell was an illegitimate daughter (out of 8 children) of Thomas Gleadowe-Newcomen, 2nd Viscount Newcomen (1776–1825) and his long-term mistress Harriet Holland.
 Theresa Newcomen was born in Calcutta in 1809, and died on 16 December 1853 at Eglinton Castle.
 They had the following children: